jacksonmgrant/Scribe/README.md

   - [ ] Notes display in list with their title
 - [ ] Make it pretty
   - [ ] Notes open up from list in a modal OR turn list into a sidebar
+  - [ ] Navbar for sign in/out, about page, and home
 - [ ] Add language identification to record in different languages

 ## Known Bugs